Back

 Size Matters

 Start by considering your room's size and layout to determine if one larger rug or multiple smaller ones work best.
-When sizing an area rug, allow a 4 to 8 inch floor border on all sides.
+When sizing an area rug, allow an 8 to 24 inch floor border on all sides.
 Make sure all furniture legs sit atop the rug.
 If not possible, front legs on and back legs off creates a pleasant balance.
 Avoid undersized rugs - they make rooms seem incomplete.
 When in doubt, always choose a larger size.

 Area rugs typically come in the following standard sizes: